netphar/repliseq/README.md

 # repliseq
 replication timing analysis for Aska et al 2022, using repliseq data from Zhao et al 2020.
 If you try to replicate, pay attention to folder structure in script files.
+GEO input files are *not* smoothed and scaled, despite what the filenames say.

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].